m0dd0/fusion_addin_framework/docs/source/examples.rst

 -----------------------

-Creating a very simple addin/command at the default location (Design Workspace, Addin Panel, Button Controlled).
+Creating a very simple addin/command at the default location (Design-workspace, Tools-tab, Addin-panel, button controlled).
 The Workspace, Panel and Button are not explicitly defined and therefore the default values are used.
-The next example will demonstrate how to specify the When clicking
+The next example will demonstrate how to specify the exact position of the Control which activates the command of your addin.
+Note that the created button is not promoted by default.

+When clicking

 .. code-block:: python

-    import fusion_addin_framework as faf
     import adsk.core, adsk.fusion
+    from .fusion_addin_framework import  as faf

     cmd = None